 APA Style is used primarily in the social and behavioral sciences, such as Psychology, Sociology, and similar disciplines.

-Additionally, the library has a print copy of the APA manual.
+Additionally, the library service desks have a print copy of the APA manual to view in the library.
 See below for further information on finding a copy:

 APA style does not put "personal communications" such as an interview in the reference list.
 A text reference should include the date of the communication, and the person's name.
 The equivalent in a spoken presentation would be to include those same pieces in your speech.